ducakar/TextureReplacer/TextureReplacer/README.md

 Notes
 -----
-* TGAs are recommended over PNGs/JPEGs since KSP fails to generate mipmaps for the latter.
+* KSP never generates mipmaps for PNGs and JPEGs by itself.
+TextureReplacer fixes this by generating mipmaps for all PNGs and JPEGs in (subdirectories of) `TextureReplacer/Textures` and whose path contains `/Parts/` substring.
+Other images are excluded to prevent generating mipmaps for UI icons used by various plugins and thus making them blurry when not using the full texture quality.
-* When you convert a PNG/JPEG to a TGA, make sure you change indexed and greyscale images to RGB.
-KSP can only load TGAs with RGB colours.
+* KSP can only load TGAs with RGB colours.
+* TGAs are compressed a little better since information about transparency is preserved on load.
 * If only diffuse textures are replaced, the stock normal maps are kept.
 * Replacing only normal map is not supported.
 * The planet textures being replaced are the high-altitude textures, which are